 Trust is your best friend when preventing viruses.
 There are many steps an individual can take to ensure they are safe and free from computer viruses.
-Start by making sure your computer is up to date with the latest windows updates and security patches.
-Make sure all 3rd party programs such as Java and Flash are constantly updated as well.
+Start by making sure your computer is up to date with the latest Windows updates and security patches.
+Make sure all third-party programs like Java and Flash are constantly updated as well.

-If you receive a virus your best bet would be to call a professional.
-I would recommend starting by installing either Malwarebytes Antimalware or Super AntiSpyware and running a scan.
-Whenever you run a virus scan make sure you update the definitions before!
+If you receive a virus, your best bet is to call a professional.
+I would recommend starting by installing either Malwarebytes Antimalware or Super Anti-Spyware and running a scan.
+Whenever you run a virus scan, make sure you update the definitions before!